This, one and only Excellence in Broadcasting Network, and we are happy to have you with us.

 And he died about 210 years old.

-He was at one time married to Pamela Digby Harriman, who was the harlot that uh everybody was her husband or keeper.
+He was at one time married to Pamela Digby Harriman, who was the harlot that everybody was her husband or keeper.

 She ended up being ambassador to France for Clinton for a while over there, I think.

-Anyway, W. A. O'Hara, but he's actually a good guy.
+He's actually a good guy.

-Uh built Sun Valley, Idaho.
+Built Sun Valley, Idaho.

-Uh and Averill Harriman built the first ever motorized ski lift.
+And Averill Harriman built the first ever motorized ski lift.

-So that's W. Averill Harriman.
+So that's W. Averell Harriman.

 And he had his 90th birthday party.

-Stripper party from what I am told.
+Stripper party, from what I'm told.

-W. Averill Harriman got around.
+W. Averell Harriman got around.

 And Ted Kennedy and Ronaldus Magnus were both there.

-And Ted Kennedy said to W. Averill Harriman, Averill, you know you're only half as old as Ronald Reagan's ideas.
+And Ted Kennedy said to W. Averill Harriman, Averill, you know, you're only half as old as Ronald Reagan's ideas.

-And Reagan said, you know what, Ted?
+And Reagan said, you know what, Ted, you're right.

 I get all my ideas from the Constitution of the United States, which is just about 200 years old.

-They've got this quote, this little story, this exchange up at the Reagan Library.
+They've got this quote, this little story, this exchange up at the Reagan Library, which is, yeah, Ted, you're right.

 Yeah, my ideas are.